uga-libraries/hub-monitoring/documentation/Workflow_ Monitoring_Born-Digital_Collections_Hub.md

 backup.
 If this is not an option, determine if the affected file(s) can still be opened or if there is something visibly wrong with the way the data is rendered.
 Thoroughly document any findings.

 All actions must be documented in the accession’s preservation log.
-Because the script updates each preservation log with the results, the summary report does not need to be retained.
+The validation log and a narrative report are being kept for now to help us track and improve the process.
+We may not keep these permanently.

 ## Risk Update